Find Affordable College Courses

 $5,460 Average Tuition & Fees

-Houston Community College ranked #20 on this year’s Best Value Nursing Schools in the Southwest Region list.
+Houston Community College came in at #20 in this year’s edition of the Best Value Nursing Schools in the Southwest Region ranking.
 Located in the large city of Houston, Houston Community College is a public college with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at Houston Community College are $5,460 a year.
+Houston Community College undergraduate students pay an average of $5,460 in tuition and fees each year.
 After completing their degree, nursing graduates from Houston Community College carry an average student debtload of $21,000.

 #21